-7.5.5 Secondary Market Exchange of Transmission Congestion Rights
+7.5.8 Secondary Market Exchange of Transmission Congestion Rights

 With the exception of pre-assigned TCRs, Market Participants can exchange TCRs in any secondary market.
+ERCOT will maintain a database of annual and monthly first-purchasers of TCRs.
+Subsequent holders or owners (other than first-purchasers) of the TCRs who want the change in ownership to be recorded in the ERCOT TCR ownership database will be responsible for assuring that the sellers report the transactions to ERCOT’s satisfaction and that the sellers authorize the transaction within the ERCOT database in accordance to ERCOT’s procedures.

-7.5.6 Transmission Congestion Right Value Under Physical Curtailment or De-rating
+7.5.9 Transmission Congestion Right Value Under Physical Curtailment or De-rating